-The LOWFS OSM probe arm is a 2-motor device shown in Figures 7 and 8.
-The 2 degrees of freedom arm consists in reality of 2 arms: a crank arm and a lever arm, driven by 2 corresponding rotation motors: the crank and lever motor.
-Enter further description.
+The LOWFS OSM probe arm is a compact 2-motor device shown in Figures 7 and 8.
+The 2 degrees of freedom probe arm consists of 2 individual arms: a crank arm and a lever arm, driven by 2 corresponding rotation motors: the crank and lever motors.